modernish/modernish/README.md

   the signal to the main shell, causing it to behave as if no trap were set (unless a regular POSIX trap is also active).
   Thus, `pushtrap` does not accept an empty *command* as it would be pointless.
-* Stack-based traps are only executed if pushed in the main shell.
-Using `pushtrap` within a subshell has no effect (except adding dummy traps for printing with a `trap` command without arguments).
 * Each stack trap is executed in a new subshell to keep it from interfering with others.
 This means a stack trap cannot change variables except within its own environment, and 'exit' will only exit the trap and not the program.